websauna/websauna/docs/source/reference/glossary.rst

     Ansible
         Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates. `More information <http://www.ansible.com/>`__.

+    Arrow
+        Arrow is a Python library that offers a sensible, human-friendly approach to creating, manipulating, formatting and converting dates, times, and timestamps.
+It implements and updates the datetime type, plugging gaps in functionality, and provides an intelligent module API that supports many common creation scenarios.
+Simply put, it helps you work with dates and times with fewer imports and a lot less code. `More information <http://crsmithdev.com/arrow/>`__.

     Authomatic
         Authomatic is a framework agnostic library for Python web applications with a minimalistic but powerful interface which simplifies authentication of users by third party providers like Facebook or Twitter through standards like OAuth and OpenID. `More info <http://peterhudec.github.io/authomatic/>`__.